 Pharos Uniprint/Print Conservation Program

 Students may print in classrooms, libraries, and other laboratory areas.
 The Berkeley Card entitles students to a print quota each semester.
 Once the quota has been used, students may replenish their account.
-Remaining print quotas cannot be carried over to the following semester.
+Remaining print quotas may carryover to subsequent semesters, but will be reset once each year prior to the Fall semester.
 Further information is available at the Student Accounts Department and on Blackboard.